Indefinite Stochastic Linear-Quadratic Optimal Control Problems with Random Coefficients: Closed-Loop Representation of Open-Loop Optimal Controls: Properties of the Stochastic Value Flow

 we may write

 Since $\xi$ is $\cF_t$-measurable, it follows that

 The proof is completed. \end{proof}

-\begin{remark}\rm So far we have established a number of results for the case that the time horizon of Problem (SLQ) is a deterministic interval $[t,T]$.
-We may also consider Problem (SLQ) on stochastic intervals $[\si,\t]$, where $\si$ and $\t$ are finite $\dbF$-stopping times with $\si\les\t$.
+\begin{remark}\rm So far we have established a number of results for Problem (SLQ) on a deterministic interval $[t,T]$.
+We may also consider Problem (SLQ) on stochastic intervals $[\si,\t]$, where $\si$ and $\t$ are $\dbF$-stopping times with $0\les\si\les\t\les T$.
 With $t$ and $T$ respectively replaced by two finite stopping times $\si$ and $\t$, all the previous results remain valid and can be proved using the same argument as before.
-See \cite{Chen-Yong 2000, Chen-Yong 2001} for a similar consideration. \end{remark}
+See \cite{Chen-Yong 2000, Chen-Yong 2001} for a similar consideration. \end{remark} From \autoref{crlry:existence-iff} (i), we see that $\cN_t\ges0$ (or equivalently, $[\![ \cN_tu,u ]\!]\ges0$ for all $u\in\cU[t,T]$) is a necessary condition for the existence of an optimal control, and from \autoref{crlry:existence-iff} (ii), we see that a sufficient condition guaranteeing the existence of a unique optimal control is